Women Lead Conference Highlights Power of Collective Leadership

 “Women Lead was created to bring people together in ways that spark ideas, build confidence and strengthen the connections that help leaders grow and made possible through the generosity of many sponsors: Cline Williams; Baylor Evnen Wolfe & Tannehill, LLP; Foster Group; Hilgers PLLC; Husch Blackwell; Rembolt Ludtke and Woods Aitken,” said Molly Brummond, assistant dean for student development for the College of Law and co-founder of the conference.
 “When you gather people willing to share their stories and support one another, you create momentum that carries far beyond a single day.”

-Participants chose between eight breakout sessions with topics ranging such as career advancement, navigating challenges in business, selling your ideas to leadership, artificial intelligence and conflict resolution.
+Participants selected from eight breakout sessions with topics ranging such as career advancement, navigating challenges in business, selling your ideas to leadership, artificial intelligence and conflict resolution.
 Sessions were led by experts including Katie Bell, '96, senior partner and global account lead at Korn Ferry; Stephanie Dinger, '03, vice president of small business banking at UBT; Lori Heffelfinger, '82, president at The Heffelfinger Company; Heather Hilgers, founder and CEO of Hilgers PLLC; Rose Hunter Jones, partner of Hilgers PLLC; Maria Isquierdo, system vice president and chief human resource officer at Bryan Health Systems; Elsbeth Magilton, '10, director of externships and law lecturer; Laura McLeod, assistant professor of practice in marketing; Sejal Patel, '93, president of Sage Ivy Consulting; Tara Tesmer Paulson, '10, CEO and attorney at Rembolt Ludtke; and Kimberly Rath '83, chair and co-founder of Talent Plus.

 "A hallmark of the conference is what we call Leadership Moments.
 These are defining moments that shaped accomplished leaders — moments that tested their resolve, clarified their values and ultimately strengthened their impact.
 These candid insights are practical and personal, offering lessons that resonate across many different career paths and experiences.
 This year we had an inspiring lineup." said Sheri Irwin-Gish, '03, executive director of Communications, Marketing and External Relations at the College of Business and founder of the event.

-Those sharing Leadership Moments included Miss USA Audrey Eckert, '24; Hon.
+Speakers sharing Leadership Moments included Miss USA Audrey Eckert, '24; Hon.
 Marcela Keim, judge of the County Court for Nebraska’s 4th Judicial District; Christie Stukenholtz, ’08, co-founder and CEO of Senior Care Finder; Liz Cole, director of the Nebraska Innocence Clinic and law lecturer; and Liza Mendoza-House, founder of LP Fitness Transformation Center.

 "They shared raw and real stories.
 These were the complete opposite of filtered final snapshots we see on social media these days," said Lindsay Thomsen, assistant professor of management, who also encouraged her students to attend.